logjuicer/logjuicer/README.md

 logreduce uses a *model* to learn successful logs and detect novelties in failed logs:

-* Random words are manually removed using regular expression
+* Random words are manually removed using regular expression,
 * Then lines are converted to a matrix of token occurrences (using **HashingVectorizer**),
 * An unsupervised learner implements neighbor searches